c 1805, The British Museum, London Wikimedia Commons

 The final book of the Christian Bible tells the sensational stories of the Four Horsemen and the Second Coming of Christ.

-Dreams foretold the course of the first female Muslim saint, Rābia al-Basri.
-After she was born in Basra, Iraq, in 717, Muhammad told her father in a dream, “Your newly born daughter is a favorite of the Lord, and shall lead many Muslims to the right path.”
-Al-Basri founded Sufism, the mystical aspect of Islam.
+Dreams foretold the course of the female Muslim saint, Rābia al-Basri.
+After she was born in Basra, Iraq, in 717, Muhammad appeared to her father in a dream, saying, “Your newly born daughter is a favorite of the Lord, and shall lead many Muslims to the right path.”
+Al-Basri is credited with founding Sufism, the mystical aspect of Islam. ”

 WHY EMBRACE DREAM AWARENESS

-Dreams strengthen the spiritual seeker and houses of worship, nurture personal growth, and empower communities – all values of today’s Jewish institutions.
-JASD aims to re-instill appreciation of dreams to synagogue services and individual and communal Jewish life by empowering the affiliated and unaffiliated to call on the power of dreams in all aspects of life.
+Dreams strengthen the spiritual seeker and houses of worship, nurture personal growth, and empower communities.
+JASD aims to re-instill an appreciation of dreams in synagogue services and in individual and communal Jewish life by teaching about the power of dreams to guide, heal, and transform..

-JASD explores the potency of Jewish and interfaith communities sharing dreams and draws upon the positive insights and actions flowing from attention to our dreams.
+JASD explores the potential for Jewish and faith communities to share dreams and draws upon the positive insights and actions resulting from attending to our dreams.